Cold keeps China coal prices high, power crunch stokes factory inflation

 Official data on Wednesday showed China's coal imports last month rose to their highest this year.

-More than half of the regions https://graphics.reuters.com/CHINA-POWER/jnvweyzazvw/chart.png in Mainland China managed by State Grid have enforced power consumption cuts since last month.
+More than half of the regions in mainland China managed by State Grid have enforced power consumption cuts since last month.